Compliance

 Staffing agencies live and die by candidate relationships.
 Transparent AI use builds trust:

-• "We use AI to match you with the best opportunities—but a human recruiter always reviews"
+• "We use AI to match you with the best opportunities—but a human recruiter always reviews your profile."

-• "If you prefer we don't use AI, just let us know"
+• "If you prefer we don't use AI, just let us know—we'll accommodate."

-• "Our AI has been audited for bias—we take fairness seriously"
+• "Our AI has been audited for bias—we take fairness seriously and report results annually."

 5. Monitor and Iterate